 Pre-exposure prophylaxis (or PrEP) medication-based strategy is a game changer in HIV prevention.
 PrEP eliminates the risk of getting HIV from sex by about 99% and reduces the probability of HIV transmission from drug injection by at least 74%.
 However, its effectiveness in preventing HIV depends on taking suitable medicines and adhering strictly to prescription guidelines.

-At Equality Health Group, we can prescribe the oral PrEP medications Truvada and Descovy.
-We can also prescribe Apretude, the newest form of PrEP, which is injectable.
+At Equality Health, we can prescribe the oral PrEP medications Truvada and Descovy.
+We can also prescribe Apretude medication, the newest form of PrEP, which is injectable.
 These medications belong to a class of drugs called antiretrovirals, also used in combination with other medications for HIV treatment.
 Both of them work by impeding the replication of HIV within the body.
-And when taken consistently, these medications effectively prevent the establishment of the virus and significantly reduce the risk of HIV transmission.
+When taken consistently, these medications effectively prevent the establishment of the virus and significantly reduce the risk of HIV transmission.

 However, it is important to note that PrEP is not a vaccine for HIV but rather a preventive strategy that necessitates regular adherence to maintain its efficacy.